Michigan License Plate Lookup

 Registering a Vehicle in Michigan

-• Original vehicle title with accurate odometer reading or mileage statement
+• The original vehicle title with a verified odometer reading or a mileage statement

 • Proof of Michigan No-Fault insurance

-If you bought a new car from a dealership, they will help you complete the procedures on your behalf.
-They'll also provide a 15-day temporary registration sticker placed on your car's rear window.
+If you purchase a new car from a dealership, they will typically handle the registration process for you and provide a 15-day temporary registration sticker to be placed on your car’s rear window.

 Types of License Plates in Michigan

-Standard plates: These are 7 characters in length, with a standardized AAA 0000 format.
-They use the one of four plate designs, including the Pure Michigan design.
+Standard plates: These have a length of 7 characters and follow the AAA 0000 format.
+There are four plate designs available, including the Pure Michigan design.

-Military plates: These are issued to active-duty or retired military personnel of any US military branch.
-Available plates include those for participants of prior military campaigns, as well as recipients of medals and honors such as the Medal of Honor.
+Military plates: Available to active-duty or retired members of any U.S. military branch, these plates include designs for veterans of past military campaigns and recipients of distinguished awards like the Medal of Honor.

 • Collegiate plates